George-Corfield/Distributed-Toolchain-Integration/README.md

 An engineer at the NCC wants a system that allows them to easily run simulations on a server that is not physically accessible to allow them to optimise their component.

+As a client to the NCC I want a secure way for the components to be optimised so that we don't risk leaking information to competitors.

 ## Ethics

 [Ethics](./documentation/ETHICS.md)